Beansente-ssi/Data-Analytics/README.md

 - **[Coffee Sales Report]**: Analyzing sales trends and product performance using Power BI.
 - **[Patient Management Report]**: Tracking patient data and hospital metrics using Power BI.
+- **[Dengue Spatial Analysis]**: Utilizing spatial analysis to map and analyze dengue case distributions in the Philippines using Python.

 ## Tools & Technologies
 Some of the tools and technologies I used in these projects include: